Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

   │   (64 bits)    │    (64 bits)   │     (data length bytes)      │
   └────────────────┴────────────────┴──────────────────────────────┘
 ```
-- `Sequence code` is the 64 bit sequence number assigned by the `agent` for a stream.
+- `Sequence code` is the 64 bit sequence number assigned by `cc-agent` for a stream.
 - `Length` is the size of the entire stream message in bytes and encoded in network order.
 - `Payload` is the stream data.

-The `agent` makes use of [`libcontainer`](https://github.com/opencontainers/runc/tree/master/libcontainer) to manage the lifecycle of the container.
-This way the `agent` reuses most of the code used by [`runc`](https://github.com/opencontainers/runc).
+The `cc-agent` makes use of [`libcontainer`](https://github.com/opencontainers/runc/tree/master/libcontainer) to manage the lifecycle of the container.
+This way the `cc-agent` reuses most of the code used by [`runc`](https://github.com/opencontainers/runc).

 ## Runtime